 But the very best, the one to really rave about, is a first edition shadowless shiny Charizard.
 Printed in error, the card doesn’t include the shadow around its image box.
 While most were corrected or removed from sale, some slipped through, with their printing fault only adding to their uniqueness, as well as their price.
-In November 2020, a mint condition first edition shadowless holographic Charizard sold for £295,000/ £210,000, making it the second most expensive Pokémon card ever sold.
+In 2022, a mint condition first edition shadowless holographic Charizard sold for $420,000/ £334,000 making it the second most expensive Pokémon card ever sold.

-Presentation Blastoise: The rarest card
+The rarest Pokémon card

 But besides its rarity and printing peculiarities (including a missing energy symbol, different fonts, and misspellings), the card also carries a certain gravitas.
 This is an artefact from the days before the Pokémon TCG existed outside of Japan, and played a role in bringing the game to an international audience.
 Any card with such a role in the TCG’s history deserves a spot on this list.

-Professor Oak: The best trainer
+The best trainer card

 With his stern expression and slightly drab appearance, you could be forgiven for dismissing Professor Oak as an old fuddy-duddy.
 A card that’s more amusing for its dated artwork than actually useful.
 But, although it was rotated out of the meta years ago, you shouldn’t go casting shade on it too soon.
-Back in the day, this was /the/ trainer to have.
+Back in the day, this was the trainer to have.

 Letting you discard your hand, and draw seven cards in its place, Professor Oak was vital to cycling through your deck, chucking out the duds, and beelining that frightening Gyrados sitting at its heart.
 Combined with his fatherly role in the anime TV series, Professor Oak cemented himself as the most iconic trainer card in the whole TCG.